Linuxfabrik/monitoring-plugins/check-plugins/fs-ro/README.rst

 Overview
 --------

-This plugin checks for read-only mount points, such as ``/`` mounted read-only due to file system errors, mounted CD-ROMs or ISO files, etc. It always ignores ramfs and squashfs (snapd) by default.
+This plugin checks for read-only mount points, such as ``/`` mounted read-only due to file system errors, mounted CD-ROMs or ISO files, etc. It always ignores loops, ramfs and squashfs (snapd) by default.

 Fact Sheet